 - extreme nervousness;

-- answers prompted by attorney and/or answers interrupted by attorney;
+- answers prompted by the attorney and/or answers interrupted by an attorney;

-- children born during marriage to other parent;
+- children born during marriage to another parent;

 - unusual cultural differences:

 The NY District Office has a separate Stokes Unit that handles suspect marriage cases and related adjustment applications (See Stokes v.
 INS, No. 74 Civ.
 1022 (S.D.N.Y.
 Nov 10, 1976).
 For these difficult interviews, spouses need to be thoroughly prepared by bringing in documents in support of a bona fide relationship.

 For the Stokes interview, the immigration officer examines each spouse separately and can ask approximately 100 questions about the details of their relationship before and after their marriage.
 A recording of the entire proceeding is made.

 The answers are compared and any inconsistencies are noted by the officer.
 Then, the couple is brought back together before the officer to explain any inconsistencies.
 If the couple is denied, then the denial may be appealed to the Board of Immigration Appeals.